-\, ? and +
+, ? and +

-- \ matches the preceding character \\ any number of times,\ including no times at all. - + matches the preceding expression at least one time. - ? matches the preceding expression exactly zero or one times.
+- matches the preceding character any number of times, including no times at all. - + matches the preceding expression at least one time. - ? matches the preceding expression exactly zero or one times.

-Ranges of single characters: [] You can use brackets to indicate a range of characters exactly once.
+[] You can use brackets to indicate a range of characters.
 Suppose you are searching through the Schmidt family records, but learn that 18th century families often spelled the name "Schmitt."
-The regular expression Schmi [td]t would match either spelling.
+The regular expression Schmi[td]t would match either spelling.